mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 # 2019 and Earlier

+1. Javed, K., & White, M. (2019).
+Meta-learning representations for continual learning. *Advances in neural information processing systems*, *32*.

+     - Propose OML, an objective that directly minimizes catastrophic interference by learning representations that accelerate future learning (?) and robust to forgetting under online updates in continual learning.
+       - learn naturally sparse representations that are more effective for online updating!!
+       - complementary to existing continual learning strategies, such as MER and GEM
+     - Algo 1 and 2: Key parts: easy to understand: Are they basically the same? **WT biscuit?**
+       - Algo 1: full data, algo 2: batch update with batch containing SINGLE sample [online]!! (only diff.)
+       - Sample efficient meta learning.
+Alternating update.

+1. Rao, D., Visin, F., Rusu, A., Pascanu, R., Teh, Y. W., & Hadsell, R. (2019).
+Continual unsupervised representation learning. *Advances in Neural Information Processing Systems*, *32*.

+     - deal with non-stationary distributions by attempting to learn a series of tasks sequentially
+     - propose an approach (CURL) to tackle a more general problem that refer to **unsupervised continual learning**
+       - Gap: previous works focus on the supervised/RL setting.
+       - learning representations without any knowledge about task identity
+       - Explore abrupt **changes between tasks**, **smooth transitions** from one task to another, or even when the **data is shuffled**
+     - proposed approach performs task inference directly within the **model**, is able to dynamically expand to capture new concepts over its lifetime,
+       - incorporates additional rehearsal-based techniques to deal with catastrophic forgetting
+         - (WHAT?) this is trivial. do they do anything to prevent CF in their original approaches.
+     - TP: Graphical generative model and VAE approaches. (reconstructing raw data)

 1. Aljundi, R., Lin, M., Goujaud, B., & Bengio, Y. (2019).
 Gradient based sample selection for online continual learning. *Advances in neural information processing systems*, *32*.

      - Formulate (replay-based) sample selection as a constraint reduction problem based on the constrained optimization view of continual learning.